 Dad lifted the TV out of the trunk, and I followed him, with mom holding David behind me.
 He carried it down into the basement and set it on the floor.
-He then grabbed either side of the white table and moved it over to the wall.
+Then he grabbed either side of the white table and moved it over to the wall.

 Mom called out, “Eric, let me help you with that!”

-“No I’ve got it Liz”, he said grunting and groaning as he moved it against the wall.
+“No I’ve got it Liz”, he said, grunting as he moved it against the wall.
 Then he put the TV on it and took the end of the cord with two shiny little metal things coming out of it and showed it to me.

-“This uses electricity.
-It is very dangerous.
+“This uses electricity”, he said, “It’s very dangerous.
 Never touch this plug or the outlet I’m going to plug it into.
 Get your mom or me to help you.
 Okay?”

-I felt a little scared so I did not say anything, but I nodded up and down really fast so they knew that I got it.
+I felt a little scared so I didn’t say anything, but I nodded up and down really fast so they knew that I got it.

 The thing looked very small sitting there on the big table, much smaller than the TV in Molly’s basement, which was in a wood box with legs.
-I watched that airplane story, “Sky King”, down in their basement that Molly really liked and watched with her dad too.
+I watched that airplane story, “Sky King”, down in their basement, that Molly really liked and watched with her dad too.
 We would sit on the shiny black “sofa” that squeaked when you sat on it.
 Her dad would push the buttons to make the pictures and sounds.
-She and I had also watched funny talking animals but her dad did not watch with us.
-Her mom did not like the TV and said that Molly should not watch it too much.
+She and I had also watched funny talking animals but her dad didn’t watch those with us.
+Her mom didn’t like the TV and said that Molly shouldn’t watch it too much.
 I liked it and Molly did too.
 It seemed very different than everything else and very interesting.
 I was so excited there was one in our basement now too.

 Dad leaned over in front of it to look close at the buttons on the front part.